-- Extended coverage of CSR-focused procurement activities Added the contract manufacturers of the apparel of consolidated overseas subsidiaries (excluding Wacoal Hong Kong Co., Ltd., Philippine Wacoal Corp., Vietnam Wacoal Corp., Wacoal Singapore Private Limited, and Wacoal India Private Limited) and Nanasai Co., Ltd. and of products other than the apparel of Wacoal Corp. and Peach John Co., Ltd. as survey targets - Verified the status of compliance with matters specified in the Wacoal Group CSR Procurement Guidelines via self-assessments Conducted self-assessments for the second time with 58 contract manufacturers that began engaging in CSR-focused procurement activities in fiscal 2020 - Verified the feasibility of remote audit methods (as a replacement to on-site audits due to COVID-19) Verified the effectiveness of remote audits, particularly on matters related to labor practices that stood out as issues in the results of previous audits, as an alternative solution to on-site audits, which were - previous audits, as an alternative solution to on-site audits, which were held prior to COVID-19 • Incorporated external certification into the audits of contract manufacturers of consolidated overseas subsidiaries
+- Extended coverage of CSR-focused procurement activities

+Added the contract manufacturers of the apparel of consolidated overseas subsidiaries (excluding Wacoal Hong Kong Co., Ltd., Philippine Wacoal Corp., Vietnam Wacoal Corp., Wacoal Singapore Private Limited, and Wacoal India Private Limited) and Nanasai Co., Ltd. and of products other than the apparel of Wacoal Corp. and Peach John Co., Ltd. as survey targets - Verified the status of compliance with matters specified in the Wacoal Group CSR Procurement Guidelines via self-assessments Conducted self-assessments for the second time with 58 contract manufacturers that began engaging in CSR-focused procurement activities in fiscal 2020 - Verified the feasibility of remote audit methods (as a replacement to on-site audits due to COVID-19) Verified the effectiveness of remote audits, particularly on matters related to labor practices that stood out as issues in the results of - related to labor practices that stood out as issues in the results of previous audits, as an alternative solution to on-site audits, which were held prior to COVID-19

+Incorporated external certification into the audits of contract - manufacturers of consolidated overseas subsidiaries